Connecting to Snowflake

-You'll need the following information to set up your Snowflake App with Paragon Connect:
+Your users will need the following information to connect their Snowflake account with your integration built with Paragon Connect:

 - Snowflake subdomain